redcursor/motd/README.md

 # motd
-beautiful [Message of The Day] for you server
+beautiful [Message of The Day] for your server